abhinay-sunny/Shilanya-2K17/README.md

-# shilanya
+# Shilanya
-Shilanya is the annual technical festival of Civil Engineering department of JNTUACEK,chittoor.
+Shilanya is the annual technical festival of Civil Engineering Department of JNTUACEK,chittoor.